-Australia experiences an isoprene-dominated atmosphere The availability of monoterpenes increases the likelihood of NPF before or after SO2 is available in the atmosphere.
-Although monoterpenes are quickly oxidized by OH resulting in relatively short lifetimes compared to isoprene (Atkinson, 2000; Atkinson and Arey, 2003), the ozone levels observed during the campaign are enough to promote ozonolysis and nucleation when there is no OH competing.
-Australia experiences an isoprene dominated atmosphere (Emmerson et al., 2016; Ramirez-Gamboa et al., 2021)-, soand the chemical balance in the atmosphere can rapidly change, particularly in the hotter seasons when more isoprene is emitted.
+Australia experiences an isoprene-dominated atmosphere (Emmerson et al., 2016; Ramirez-Gamboa et al., 2021), and the chemical balance in the atmosphere can rapidly change, particularly in the hotter seasons when more isoprene is emitted.
 While SOA formation on pre-existing particles can involve molecules with relatively high saturation vapor pressures, new particle formation critically depends on molecules with extremely low saturation vapor pressures due to the Kelvin effect (Tröstl et al., 2016).
-(Heinritzi et al., (2020), showed that reducing C20 formation (α-pinene oxidation in isoprene presence) to favor C15 formation reduces nucleation rates.
-However, it is also important to highlight that C15, C10, and even C5 oxidation products from isoprene oxidation can contribute to SOA mass on existing particles.
-Therefore, in Australia's isoprene-dominated environment, higher isoprene to monoterpene ratios could lead to a greater production of C5 and C15 products that contribute to particle growth on existing aerosols (and SOA mass), while simultaneously hindering new particle formation by reducing the formation of C20 dimers from monoterpenes. so the chemical balance in the atmosphere can rapidly change, particularly in the hotter seasons when more isoprene is emitted.
-Isoprene oxidises mainly through the OH pathway to more stable compounds; usually MACR and MVK are used as tracers to determine which path and under what conditions isoprene is oxidised.
-MACR is oxidised to heavier OVOCs that eventually condense and promote SOA formation in the larger sizes but these compounds also suppress NPF (Heinritzi et al., 2020; Link et al., 2021) as previously discussed in the event in Figure 5.
+Heinritzi et al. (2020) showed that reducing C{20} formation (α -pinene oxidation in isoprene presence) to favor C{15} formation reduces nucleation rates.
+However, it is also important to highlight that C{15} , C{10} , and even C_5 oxidation products from isoprene oxidation can contribute to SOA mass on existing particles.
+Therefore, in Australia's isoprene-dominated environment, higher isoprene to monoterpene ratios could lead to a greater production of C_5 and C{15} products that contribute to particle growth on existing aerosols (and SOA mass), while simultaneously hindering new particle formation by reducing the formation of C{20} dimers from monoterpenes.

-3.5 Night-time_NPFtime NPF Events
+3.5 Night-time NPF Events

 We observed three nighttime events during COALA.
 Unfortunately, none of these events coincided with all data sets being collected which limits our ability to discuss the reactions driving the nighttime events.
-Consistent between all nighttime events is an increase in particles (CN2), elevated NO2, and an increasing condensation sink.
-The main factors influencing the night-time events are ozone and NO_2 pollution, however the data available for this study does not provide enough information to make a more definitive statement.
-Unfortunately, the NO_2NO_2 instrument available in this study was not ideal for this type of measurement for several reasons: it is not designed to be sensitive to the low NO_2NO_2 levels observed in rural areas; it is not capable of separating NO_2NO_2 from NO_2NO_2 ; and it was set up to calibrate in the night hours between 1:00 and 2:00 every day.
-Nonetheless, during the night-time events the particle size distribution data and the CN_3 data showed particle formation and growth from nucleation to Aitken modes when there were considerable increases of NO_2 NO_2 and simultaneous decreases in ozone.
+Consistent between all nighttime events is an increase in particles (CN_3), elevated NO_2 , and an increasing condensation sink.
+Unfortunately, the NO_x instrument available in this study was not ideal for this type of measurement for several reasons: it is not designed to be sensitive to the low NO_x levels observed in rural areas; it is not capable of separating NO_x from NO_y ; and it was set up to calibrate in the night hours between 1:00 and 2:00 every day.
+Nonetheless, during the night-time events the particle size distribution data and the CN_3 data showed particle formation and growth from nucleation to Aitken modes when there were considerable increases of NO_2 and simultaneous decreases in ozone.